ppajor/BooKing/README.md

 # BooKing
 Mobile application for android platform created to store information about books read by a certain user.
-App can create statistics and store user's friends information
+App can create statistics and store user's friends information.

 ### Used Technologies
 * React Native